gordonguthrie/TheManual/the_manual/chapter3/how_synthdefs_are_loaded.md

 ## How built-in synthdefs are loaded

-Lets go hunting for the code that loads synth definitions and see what it does.
+Let's go hunting for the code that loads synth definitions and see what it does.

 This is the boot sequence: